My Phone Page

 My page on custom number tags for rotary dial centers

 For nearly a hundred years, telephone service in much of the United States was provided by the Bell System (also known as "Ma Bell").
-Most of the phones for the Bell System were built by Western Electric, and were leased to Bell Systems customers (in the late 1970s, customers were given the option to purchase their phones, but these phones haven't been owned by AT&T since the breakup of Ma Bell in 1984).
-Among the phones made by Western Electric were the candlestick phones, the 102/202 sets, the 300-series, the 500/1500/2500 series, Princess phones, Trimline phones, and the Design Line series.
+Most of the phones for the Bell System were built by Western Electric, and were leased to Bell Systems customers (in the late 1970s, customers were given the option to purchase their phones, but most of these phones haven't been owned by AT&T since the breakup of Ma Bell in 1984).
+Among the phones made by Western Electric were the candlestick phones, the 100/200 series, the 300-series, the 500/1500/2500 series, Princess phones, Trimline phones, and the Design Line series, as well as various types of payphones.
+Most of the phones seen "in the wild" are of the single-line type; however, variations were made to be used on party lines, as well as multi-line phone systems.
 Unlike most consumer products, these phones were built like tanks, and made to last a very long time.
 In an era where quality almost always takes a backseat to quantity, these phones stick out like a sore thumb.
 They are quite rugged, and rarely break down.
 While most of them are quite utilitarian in appearance (a notable exception to this was the "Design Line" series introduced late in the life of the Bell System), they do seem to have a sense of style about them.
 Of course, Ma Bell wasn't truly the only phone system around back in the old days; independent telephone companies could be found in remote areas, often employing archaic dialing methods such as manual (pick up the phone, listen for the operator, and tell her which number you wanted to call) or party line (several people sharing one telephone line; often prone to snooping by the other people on the line); often, phones made by other companies such as Automatic Electric or Stromberg-Carlson were used in these systems.
 Around the world, different telephone systems all had their own phones, with the designs varying from country to country.
 My collection of vintage phones seems to have stemmed from my onetime fascination with rotary-dial phones, so many of them are rotary.
 All of them are working to some degree or another.

 (CLICK HERE FOR A PHOTO)

-This is my first vintage phone, a turquoise Trimline desk phone which was given to me by my grandfather.
+This is my first vintage phone, a turquoise Western Electric Trimline desk phone which was given to me by a relative.
 This phone has a 4-prong plug, and I wired it so that the dial lights when picked up.
 Originally, this phone had been wired so it would not ring, and therefore wouldn't be detected by Bell Systems Ringer Equivalency tests.
-I have since managed to reconnect its ringer successfully, and it now works like a charm.
+I have since managed to reconnect its ringer successfully, and it now works like a charm (though the dial seems to be a bit finicky on the digital phone system).

 MODEL: AD-1/220A (base/handset)